How to Make Healthy Food Choices

 Making Healthy Food Choices

-Okay, suppose salads aren’t what your kids like.
+Okay, suppose salads aren't what your kids like.
 What about other prepared foods that are also healthy?
-Healthy Choice is a brand of frozen entrees or meals that take only a few minutes in the microwave to prepare, and are still healthy alternatives.
+Healthy Choice is a brand of frozen entrees or meals that take only a few minutes to prepare in the microwave and are still healthy alternatives.
 Baked rather than fried is always a better choice, and many supermarkets today offer baked products fresh from their bakery, ready to go.

+You can always throw up objections to healthy eating; the real trick is to realize your body will suffer.
+Or your children, who will suffer from the unhealthy choices you make.
+Why not start with healthy options and set the right example?
+You will have children who make health-conscious, intelligent decisions about their eating.
 Okay, now back to our Thursday afternoon juggling act.
-You’ve dropped Heath at baseball practice, picked Jamie up from basketball, and you have exactly fifteen minutes to decide on dinner.
-As you sit at the red-light contemplating your options, there is a Subway, a Pizza Hut, and a grocery store with a deli in the same shopping center.
+You've dropped Heath at baseball practice and picked Jamie up from basketball, and you have exactly fifteen minutes to decide on dinner.
+As you sit at the red light contemplating your options, you notice that there is a Subway, a Pizza Hut, and a grocery store with a deli in the same shopping center.
 How can this still be a difficult choice to make?

 Latest Posts